ahaselsteiner/image-nn-with-pytorch-and-keras/README.md

-# Using a neural network as an image classifier in pytorch and keras
+# Neural network image classifier in pytorch and keras

 The same neural network archictecture is implemented in Keras using TensorFlow and in PyTorch to read hand-written digits.
 The MNIST dataset is used.